One unit of credit equals four semester hours.

 MTH 152 Calculus II

-The definite integral with applications, transcendental functions, methods of integration, parametric equations, polar coordinates and infinite series.
+Transcendental functions, methods of integration, parametric equations, polar coordinates and infinite series.
 Prerequisite: MTH 151 with a grade of C or better.

 MTH 199 Mathematical Software Tools